paveloom-a/Kirk/README.md

 ln -s debug/compile_commands.json
 ```

 To lint the code, run `ninja lint`.

+To record the program execution, run `ninja && rr record ./kirk`.
+To replay it, run `rr replay`.

+To decode TLS messages, create a key log file via `ninja && SSLKEYLOGFILE=ssl_keylog ./kirk`, use it with [Wireshark](https://www.wireshark.org) afterward.

 To check for memory leaks, run:

 ```bash
 ninja && valgrind \